 - Learn some Urdu – a lot of people speak English, but even some Urdu words and phrases will help you look more legit in the locals’ eyes.

 - Register yourself with the local authorities at certain checkpoints – it’s just writing your details in a notebook.
 When entering Gilgit Baltistan, you MUST obtain a foreign registration card.
 You get this card from the local police when you enter GB.

 - Get to know Pakistan’s currency – this will help you not get scammed when you’re in the cities.

-- You’ll need special permits for certain treks – some of Pakistan’s most famous treks, like K2, are located in a Restricted Zone and being a part of them will require a special permit.
+- You’ll need special permits for certain treks – some of Pakistan’s most famous treks, like the K2 Base Camp Trek, are located in a restricted zone and being a part of them will require a special permit.
 You’ll need to organize these a few months before you travel.
 Best done through a travel agency.